The Decemberists

-The Decemberists are an American indie rock band from Portland, Oregon.
-The band consists of Colin Meloy (lead vocals, guitar, principal songwriter), Chris Funk (guitar, multi-instrumentalist), Jenny Conlee (piano, keyboards, accordion), Nate Query (bass), and John Moen (drums).
+The Decemberists are an American indie rock band from Portland, Oregon, formed in 2000.
+The band consists of Colin Meloy (lead vocals, guitar), Chris Funk (guitar, multi-instrumentalist), Jenny Conlee (piano, keyboards, accordion, backing vocals), Nate Query (bass), and John Moen (drums).

-Their debut EP, 5 Songs, was self-released in 2001.
-Their eighth and latest full-length album I'll Be Your Girl was released on March 16, 2018, by Capitol Records, and is the band's fifth record with the label.

-In addition to their lyrics, which often focus on historical incidents and/or folklore, the Decemberists are also well known for their eclectic live shows.
-Audience participation is a part of each performance, typically during encores.
+As of 2024, the band has released nine studio albums with their lyrics often focusing on historical incidents and folklore.
+Audience participation is a part of their live performances, typically during encores.
 The band stages whimsical reenactments of sea battles and other centuries-old events, typically of regional interest, or acts out songs with members of the crowd.